Does this test have other names?

-You may need this test if your doctor suspects that you have HIV.
-Some people infected with HIV may develop flu-like symptoms within a few weeks of getting the virus, but other people have no symptoms at all.
+You may need this test if your healthcare provider thinks you have HIV.
+Some people infected with HIV may develop flu-like symptoms within a few weeks of getting the virus.
+But other people have no symptoms at all.

-Although the test looks at the ratio of CD4 cells to CD8 cells, your doctor may focus on the results of the CD4 count.
+Although the test looks at the ratio of CD4 cells to CD8 cells, your healthcare provider may focus on the results of the CD4 count.

 You may also have this test to see how well HIV treatment is working.

 What other tests might I have along with this test?

 Your healthcare provider may also order other tests to help diagnose HIV.
 These include:

 Complete blood count

 Many things may affect your lab test results.
 These include the method each lab uses to do the test.
 Even if your test results are different from the normal value, you may not have a problem.
 To learn what the results mean for you, talk with your healthcare provider.

 Results for the ratio are given as a number.
 The results for each cell count are given as a number per cubic millimeter (/mm3).